 Not all SBA lenders are created equal.
-Different banks will approve different types of businesses and have different down payment requirements.
-We have a network of SBA Lenders and are able to secure a pre-approval for your particular type of business.
+Different banks will approve different types of businesses and have different down payment and collateral requirements.
+We have a network of SBA PLP (Preferred Lender Program) banks and are able to secure a pre-approval for your particular type of business.

-The U.S. Small Business Administration (SBA) does not lend to businesses itself but instead guarantees commercial loans made by banks and lenders up to 75% for loans over $150,000 and 85% for loans under $150,000 .
-The SBA guarantees that the loans that are approved according to SBA guidelines will be repaid eliminating some of the risk for the lenders and thereby creating a market for small business financing.
+The U.S. Small Business Administration (SBA) does not lend to businesses itself but instead guarantees commercial loans made by banks and lenders up to 90%.
+The SBA provides a guarantee to the bank that loans approved according to SBA guidelines will be repaid, eliminating much of the risk for the lenders and thereby creating a market for small business financing.

 What’s involved in qualifying for a SBA loan?